hung1962003/be/README.md

-web usinng java and serlet
+web usinng java and servlet